BoyceLab/DataSharingInABox/docs/nih-data-sharing.md

 ❌ Do **not** post registry data on:
 - GitHub
+- Kaggle
 - Dryad
 - Figshare
 - Supplemental materials

+Without checking with your Institutional Review Board first!

 ✅ Instead, use NIH-compatible controlled access language: